FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - CV (200.0): Same as FricDamp in MoorDyn-C.
  - inertialF (0): Toggle to include inertial components in the returned forces from coupled bodies and rods.
-Transients in the acceleration passed into MoorDy-F by OpenFAST can result in large non-physical forces and moments which can cause instability in the model [0: on, 1: off]
+Transients in the acceleration passed into MoorDy-F by OpenFAST can result in large non-physical forces and moments which can cause instability in the model [0: no,
+   1: yes, 2: yes with ramp to inertialF_rampT]
+ - inertialF_rampT (30.0): Ramp time for inertial forces to reduce coupled object instability (s).
+   This is ignored unless inertialF = 2

 Outputs
 ^^^^^^^